-A visit in Berlin Germany (Feb 2013).
+A visit to Berlin Germany (Feb 2013).
 Winter being the background and theme to this visit, the dark days of Berlin and its past.
 It was hard to escape the dark sky and cold air of what otherwise could be an exciting city to visit.

 The capital city and the heart of the Berlin-Brandenburg metropolitan region, located in northeastern Germany, Berlin is the country’s largest city.
-Recognized for its festivals, contemporary architecture, nightlife and avant-garde arts, Berlin has evolved into a focal point for individuals attracted by liberal lifestyle, modern zeitgeist and low cost of living.
+Recognized for its festivals, contemporary architecture, nightlife and avant-garde arts, Berlin has evolved into a focal point for individuals attracted by the liberal lifestyle, modern zeitgeist and low cost of living.

 Berlin’s first mention in historical documents dates back to 1237 after the two merchant colonies joined together.
-The fall of the Wall on November 9, 1989 marked the dawn of a new era for Berlin, an era whose most significant elements have been the reunification of Germany in 1990, the decision in 1991 to change capital cities, and the relocation of government and parliament to the former historical center of the city in 1999.
+The fall of the Wall on November 9, 1989, marked the dawn of a new era for Berlin, an era whose most significant elements have been the reunification of Germany in 1990, the decision in 1991 to change capital cities, and the relocation of government and parliament to the former historical centre of the city in 1999.

 After reunification, Berlin now lies at the geographical crossroads between East and West in Europe.
 The Berlin Wall earned the city a sorrowful reputation around the world for nearly thirty years.
 A few remains of the Wall can still be seen today at the East Side Gallery.
 But for a long time now, Berlin is no longer the “city of the Wall”.
 It has redefined its image as a metropolis in the heart of Europe.